 Monitors the health of the other SMW.
-Each SMW monitors its peer and has the capability to power off that peer at failover time, using the STONITH (Shoot The Other Node In The Head) mechanism.
+Each SMW monitors its peer and has the ability to power off that peer at failover time, using the STONITH capability.
 STONITH failovers are used when the state of the failing SMW cannot be determined.
 A STONITH failover powers off the failing SMW to guarantee that the newly active SMW has exclusive access to all cluster managed resources.